 |Application Form||Form 201 – Application for a Postgraduate Scholarship-Doctoral or Postdoctoral Fellowship

 To create or access an application, select On-line System Login.
 To view forms and instructions, select PDF Forms and Instructions.

-Alexander Graham Bell Canada Graduate Scholarships (CGS) and NSERC Postgraduate Scholarships (PGS) provide financial support to high calibre scholars who are engaged in master's or doctoral programs in the natural sciences or engineering.
-The CGS will be offered to the top-ranked applicants at each level (master’s and doctoral) and the next tier of meritorious applicants will be offered an NSERC PGS.
-This support allows these scholars to fully concentrate on their studies and seek out the best research mentors in their chosen fields.
+Alexander Graham Bell Canada Graduate Scholarships-Doctoral (CGS D) and NSERC Postgraduate Scholarships-Doctoral (PGS D) provide financial support to high calibre scholars who are engaged in a doctoral program in the natural sciences or engineering.
+The CGS D will be offered to the top-ranked applicants and the next tier of meritorious applicants will be offered an NSERC PGS D. This support allows these scholars to fully concentrate on their studies and seek out the best research mentors in their chosen fields.
 NSERC encourages interested and qualified Aboriginal students to apply.